122004vv/122004vv/README.md

-### Hello fellowmate 👋
+### Hey , cool seeing you here! 👋
-<h3 align="center">Vidya here .I am currently being trained to be a Software Developer Engineer at CITChennai , India .
-I am currently a pre-final year student pursuing my Bachelors in Artificial Intelligence and Data Science .
+<h3 align="center">  It's Vidya , a pre-final year engineering student  .
+I am currently pursuing my Bachelors in Artificial Intelligence and Data Science & I am being trained to be a Software Developer Engineer .
 Let's connect in Linkedin!</h3>

 - I’m currently working on a project named **Zersp , an E-commerce Website.**